fsharp/fslang-design/FSharp-4.5/FS-1053-span.md

 # Motivation
 [motivation]: #motivation

-The main aim of the RFC is to allow effective consumption of APIs using `Span`, `Memory` and ref-returns.
+The main aim of the RFC is to allow effective consumption of APIs using `Span`, `Memory`, and ref-returns.
+This helps all of:

-Also, parity with .NET/C#, better codegen, performance, interop.
+* Parity with .NET Core 2.1 and C#
+* Proper interoperability with current and future .NET/C# APIs which use `Span` and `Memory` heavily
+* Better code generation
+* Better performance for F# when used to produce code that is performance-critical.

 # Detailed design
 [design]: #detailed-design